Lunch atop a Skyscraper: Ironworkers

 According to a New York Post survey, numerous claims have been made regarding the identities of the men in the image.
 The 2012 documentary Men at Lunch investigated claims that two of the men were Irish immigrants, and the director reported in 2013 that he planned to follow up on other claims from Swedish relatives.
 The film confirms the identities of two men: Joseph Eckner, third from the left, and Joe Curtis, third from the right, by cross-referencing with other pictures taken the same day, in which they were named at the time.
-The first man from the right, holding a bottle, has been identified as Slovak worker Gustáv (Gusti) Popovič.
+The first man on the right, holding a bottle, has been identified as Slovak worker Gustáv (Gusti) Popovič.
 The photograph was found in his estate, with the note "Don't you worry, my dear Mariška, as you can see I'm still with bottle" written on the back.

 Legacy

 The photograph has been referred to as the "most famous picture of a lunch break in New York history" by Ashley Cross, a correspondent of the New York Post.
-It has been used and imitated in many artworks.
-It has been colorized.
+It has been used and imitated in many artworks, and has been colorized.
 Sculptor Sergio Furnari modeled from it a 40 ft statue, which was displayed near the World Trade Center site after the September 11 attacks.
 The image has been a best seller for its licensors.
 Although critics have dismissed the photograph as a publicity stunt, Johnston called it "a piece of American history".
 Taken during the Great Depression, the photograph became an icon of New York City and has often been re-created by construction workers.
 Time included the image in its 2016 list of the 100 most influential images.
 Discussing the significance of the image in 2012, Johnston said:

 There's the incongruity between the action – lunch – and the place – 800 feet in the air – and that these guys are so casual about it.
 It's visceral: I've had people tell me they have trouble looking at it out of fear of heights.
 And these men – you feel you get a very strong sense of their characters through their expressions, clothes and poses.

+The photograph also inspired a ride called the Beam, which opened on the former RCA Building's 69th floor terrace in December 2023.